toutjavascript/Fooocus-Log-Viewer/README.md

 ## Fooocus Version Compability

-This add-on is validated from V2.1.852 Fooocus version.
+This add-on is validated from V2.1.852 to V2.1.857 Fooocus version.

 Each Fooocus update is at risk to break the proper functionning of this script.